Think Malaga is all about beers and beaches? You’re in for a surprise. From the cobbled streets of the enchanting old

-Plaza de la Merced might not have the dramatic appeal of some but it’s the perfect place to while away a few hours while watching the crowds.
+Plaza de la Merced might not have the dramatic appeal of some of Spain’s plazas, but it’s the perfect place to while away a few hours while watching the crowds.

 Don’t miss the building on the north corner – Malaga’s most famous resident, none other than Pablo Picasso – was born there.
 The house has been turned into a small museum.

 I skipped it in favour of visiting the Picasso Museum around the corner (see below) but you might want to check it out.